 have the flu symptoms and they wear them to not spread the flu, and #2 they’re pretty warm and it’s bitterly, bitterly cold here.
 They have DVD rooms here that are basically a couch and a box of Kleenex, where people go hook up while a movie is on.
 So if a Korean asks if you want to watch a movie, replace “watch a movie” with “do it” when considering your response.
 It’s exactly like “Blockbuster night” with Loud Bobby in college.
 Being publicly drunk is something that’s very accepted here.
 This is most easily identifiable by the sleeping drunk men in alleys, on metros, on the sidewalk, etc. I’ve determined that this is b/c not too many people have cars, so there’s not too much drinking and driving and subsequent dying, killing innocents, etc. I’ve taken to winking at the elderly Koreans who mean mug me all the time for blunderingly failing to adhere to some strict code of conduct.
 They usually stop staring but occasionally get more angry looking.
 One day one of them is going to use some Way of the Foot Fist on me.
 My students make fun of how hairy my arms are pretty much

-Music: Los Campesinos, and Slow Club mostly.
+Los Campesinos, and Slow Club mostly.
 I’ve been rocking a lot of old school Pixies as well.
+Book:

-Movie: I’ve enjoyed a few, The Dewey Cox story was surprisingly funny, I liked The Nines, Moon and Inglorious Basterds as well.
+I’ve enjoyed a few, The Dewey Cox story was surprisingly funny, I liked The Nines, Moon and Inglorious Basterds as well.
 The video game movie with the guy from 300 was horrible.
+Youtube:

-Youtube: &feature=related is hilarious, if not something I would recommend to my church group.
+&feature=related is hilarious, if not something I would recommend to my church group.
+TV show finale: